1081. Connecting Peptide (C-Peptide)

 Description

-C-peptide is an inactive substance that formed after the separation of insulin from proinsulin.
-Determination of C-peptide levels allows assessment of insulin secretion.
-C-peptide excreted much longer than insulin, and its levels not affected by the patient's treatment with insulin and the presence of antibodies to insulin, which increases the reliability and accuracy of the results.
+C-peptide is an inactive substance formed after insulin is separated from proinsulin.
+Measuring C-peptide levels allows one to assess insulin secretion.
+C-peptide is eliminated from the body significantly longer than insulin, and its levels are not affected by insulin treatment or the presence of insulin antibodies, increasing the reliability and accuracy of the results.

 When and who needs the test?

-- differential diagnosis of diabetes types 1 and 2;
+- Differential diagnosis of type 1 and type 2 diabetes.

-- assessment of residual β-cell function before interruption of insulin therapy;
+- Assessment of residual β-cell function before discontinuing insulin therapy.

-- assessment of insulin secretion in liver diseases.
+- Assessment of insulin secretion in liver disease.

 Biological material